Is HEALTH Different from FITNESS?

-Musculoskeletal Strength: The combined strength of muscles, bones, tendons and ligaments, is what makes up this component.
-It includes muscular power which is defined as the ability of a skeletal muscle or a group of the skeletal muscles to perform against a load or resistance in a given time frame.
+Musculoskeletal Strength: The combined strength of muscles, bones, tendons, and ligaments makes up this component.
+It includes muscular power, which is the ability of a skeletal muscle or a group of skeletal muscles to perform against a load or resistance in each time frame.

 Body Flexibility: It can be defined as the ability of the body to sustain a complete range of motion around joints.
-It can be achieved by not allowing the skeletal muscle to lose its elasticity.
+It can be achieved by preserving skeletal muscle elasticity.

 HEALTH Vs FITNESS:

-FITNESS is always comparative and is a goal in itself which becomes challenging by the day.
-HEALTH is not comparative or competitive.
-One may either be HEALTHY or UNHEALTHY.
-We may be HEALTHY but UNFIT or FIT but UNHEALTHY.
-We may be fit to run 10 km. and our next goal may be to run for 30 km.
-FITNESS goals change depending on our current level of fitness.
-However, our perpetual HEALTH goal is to be HEALTHY.
-HEALTH goals do not change.
-If one is UNHEALTHY the goal is to become HEALTHY.
+Fitness is always comparative and is a goal that becomes challenging by the day.
+Health is neither comparative nor competitive, and one may either be healthy or unhealthy.
+One could also be healthy but unfit or fit but unhealthy.
+Fitness goals may change depending on our current level of fitness.
+However, our perpetual health goal is to be healthy.
+Health goals do not change.
+If one is unhealthy, the goal is to become healthy.

-For example – One may be a diabetic or have heart problems but, may be able to run 50 km. in one go.
+For example, one may be a diabetic or have heart problems but run 50 km in one go.
 In this case, the person is unhealthy but fit to run 50 km.
 Similarly, one may be healthy but unfit to run 50 km in one go.

-There are several examples of FIT athletes dying at a very young age because they are UNHEALTHY.
-Also, there are plenty of examples of HEALTHY people dying because they are UNFIT.
+There are several examples of fit athletes dying at a very young age because they are unhealthy and healthy people dying because they are unfit.

 Health and Fitness are interrelated but not the same.